Jiwaka Province

+Etymology

+"Jiwaka" is a portmanteau word combining the first two letters each from the word Jimi, Waghi and Kambia.
+Jimi, Waghi and Kambia denote the topographical landscape referencing the Valley (Waghi Valley) and the mountain ranges at the north (Jimi) and south (Kambia).

 Districts and LLGs

-There are three districts in the province.
+There are eight LLGs in Jiwaka's four districts of Minj, Banz, Nondugl and Jiimi.
+Anglimp rural, Kudjip rural, Minj rural, Minj urban, Nondugl, Banz urban, Banz rural, and Jimi LLGS. districts in the province.
 Each district has one or more Local Level Government (LLG) areas.
 For census purposes, the LLG areas are subdivided into wards and those into census units.